 Although there appears to be some benefits of its use, most of them revolve around cancer and the dosages are monitored by doctors.
 A major issue with medical marijuana is that most users often do not use it under doctor supervision, nor for the proven medical reasons listed in the studies above.
-Since most users take marijuana on their own, the dosage and potency is not monitored like it is under a doctor’s supervision.
+Since most users take marijuana on their own, the dosage and potency are not monitored like it is under a doctor’s supervision.
 In a recent report from NIDA, the average THC content in confiscated marijuana samples in 1990 was just under 4 percent.
 In 2014, this had increased to 12 percent.
-With an increase in unregulated potency, it is hard to say how much THC is in one dose, and due to the different forms of marijuana that can be ingested (edibles, bongs, joints, etc.) it is hard to say what exactly a dose is.
+With an increase in unregulated potency, it is hard to say how much THC is in one dose, and due to the different forms of marijuana that can be ingested (edibles, bongs, joints, etc.), it is hard to say what exactly a dose is.
 This leads to tolerance levels increasing dramatically as well as a variety of symptoms of what encompasses a “high”.

 In summary, each person has a different reaction to different amounts of marijuana use.
 Some people may use marijuana and have no adverse reactions to it, while others may use it and rapidly develop a marijuana addiction.
 When deciding to use marijuana for medical purposes or even recreational use, it is best to do research on how it may impact your body and your life.
 Even though it is legal in California (at a state level) it is still illegal under federal law and considered a Schedule 1 substance.
 The legalization of marijuana at a state level does not mean that it does not carry a potential for addiction.
 If an addiction has already started, it is best to seek professional help and treatment may be needed.